9.3 NOISE AT WORK

 b.
 Ensure equipment is maintained

 a.
-Provide information, instruction and training to employees about risks to hearing, their obligations under the Regulations, steps they should take to reduce the risks, and if exposed between 80 and 85 dB(A) how to obtain ear protectors
+Provide information, instruction and training to employees about risks to hearing, their obligations under the Noise Regulations, steps they should take to reduce the risks, and if exposed between 80 and 85 dB(A) how to obtain personal ear protectors.

 b.
 Keep records of health checks